Kalcode/neural-net/README.md

 A single-layer perceptron cannot learn the XOR function, as it is not linearly separable.
 However, a multi-layer perceptron (MLP) with at least one hidden layer can learn to approximate the XOR function.

 In this project, we train an MLP to solve the XOR problem and observe its learning progress.

+### Iris Classification

+The Iris classification problem is a well-known dataset in the machine learning community.
+It involves classifying iris flowers into three species based on four features: sepal length, sepal width, petal length, and petal width.
+This example demonstrates how our neural network can handle multi-class classification tasks with real-world data.

 ## Prerequisites